-Curious about the Canadian student visa requirements for international students, and how to ace your entry interview?
+Curious about Canadian student visa requirements for international students, including how to ace your entry interview?
 You’re not alone!
-Knowing what to say can be challenging, so in this article, we’ve shared some strategies for making an excellent first impression.
+Understanding the application process and knowing what to say during your study permit interview can be challenging.
+Below, we’ve shared some strategies that can help you make an excellent first impression during your interview.

 Notes on Student Visas and Study Permits